Scroll to content

 Here are just a few examples of how SMSC skills and understanding are developed through:

-• The School Learning Council, our new tuck shop monitors, gardening club and the eco-monitors afford children personal investments in the moral codes of the school, and therefore support their moral development.
+• The School Learning Council and the eco-monitors afford children personal investments in the moral codes of the school, and therefore support their moral development.

 • Whole-school and class assemblies are often vehicles for the promotion of moral values and ethics (for example, anti-bullying assemblies, recycling).